tarantool/doc/doc/reference/configuration/cfg_replication.rst

     Since version :doc:`2.6.1 </release/2.6.1>`.

-    Specifies the timeout between election rounds in the :ref:`leader election process <repl_leader_elect>` if the previous round ended up with a split-vote.
+    Specify the timeout between election rounds in the :ref:`leader election process <repl_leader_elect>` if the previous round ended up with a split-vote.